mabuchilab/QNET/docsrc/symbolic_algebra.rst

 The module features generic classes for encapsulating expressions and operations on expressions.
 It also includes some basic pattern matching and expression rewriting capabilities.

-The most important classes to derive from for implementing a custom 'algebra' are :py:class:`Expression` and :py:class:`Operation`, where the second is actually a subclass of the first.
+The most important classes to derive from for implementing a custom 'algebra' are :py:class:`qnet.algebra.abstract_algebra.Expression` and :py:class:`qnet.algebra.abstract_algebra.Operation`, where the second is actually a subclass of the first.

 The ``Operation`` class should be subclassed to implement any structured expression type